Microsoft Copilot integrated across Windows Edge and Office applications showing AI-powered web search results

 Perhaps the most underappreciated aspect of Copilot's expansion is its integration into Office 365 applications.
 When a user is writing a document in Word, building a presentation in PowerPoint, or composing an email in Outlook, Copilot can now pull web content directly into the workflow, complete with citations and formatted excerpts.

+According to Microsoft's FY2024 Q4 earnings report, Microsoft 365 consumer subscriptions reached 82.5 million with 10% year-over-year growth, on top of 7% commercial seat growth and over 400 million commercial paid seats.
 This means that your published content might be excerpted, quoted, and embedded in business documents across millions of organizations, often without the user ever visiting your website.
 The attribution model here is different from traditional web traffic: your content gains influence and brand visibility through embedded citations rather than through page views and session metrics.

 For content strategists, this represents a paradigm shift in how we measure the value of published content.
 Traditional metrics like page views and session duration capture only a fraction of the impact your content may be having through Copilot's Office integration.
 Understanding this new reality is essential for anyone pursuing Answer Engine Optimization (AEO) as a strategic priority for their organization.